pytorch/pytorch/docs/source/tensor_view.rst

 But in case of view ops, outputs are views of input tensors to avoid unncessary data copy.
 No data movement occurs when creating a view, view tensor just changes the way it interprets the same data.
 Taking a view of contiguous tensor could potentially produce a non-contiguous tensor.
-Users should be pay additional attention as contiguity might have implicit performance impact.
+Users should pay additional attention as contiguity might have an implicit performance impact.
 :meth:`~torch.Tensor.transpose` is a common example.

 ::